kernelwernel/VMAware/docs/documentation.md

 <br>

 ## `VM::detected_count()`
 This will fetch the number of techniques that have been detected as a `std::uint8_t`.
-Can't get any simpler than that.

 ```cpp
 #include "vmaware.hpp"
 #include <iostream>